Polymyxin B (Injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to polymyxin.

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is given as a shot into a muscle or a vein.
 It can also be given as a shot into your back.

-- This medicine needs to be given on a fixed schedule.
-If you miss a dose, call your doctor or pharmacist for instructions.
+- Missed dose: Call your doctor or pharmacist for instructions.
+This medicine needs to be given on a fixed schedule.

 Drugs and Foods to Avoid: